wp-plugins/change-password-e-mail/readme.txt

 Tested up to: 3.1.1
 Stable tag: 1.0

-Creates simplified Change Password and Change E-mail pages under Users menu to replace "My Profile"
+Creates simplified Change Password and Change E-mail pages under Users menu to replace "Your Profile"

 == Description ==

-Creates Change Password and Change E-mail pages under Users to circumvent default user profile editor for simple implementations on sites which don't need the full user options that "My Profile" uses.
-Best used in conjunction with Adminimize to hide "My Profile" from user role(s).
+CCreates simplified Change Password and Change E-mail pages under Users menu to replace "Your Profile" for simple implementations on sites which don't need the full user options that the default uses.

+Best used in conjunction with Adminimize to hide the "Your Profile" menu item from user role(s).

 == Installation ==